Skip to main content

 Requirements

-- To run the script below, you must install HTTPie.
-We use HTTPie because it's succint and clean, but any HTTP client or CLI tool such as Postman and cURL will do, as long as they can make HTTP POST requests.
-You can always use our SDKs and CLI for these tasks as well.
+• To run the script below, install HTTPie.
+We use HTTPie because it's succinct and clean, but any HTTP client or CLI tool such as Postman and cURL will do, as long as it can make HTTP POST requests.
+Our SDKs and CLI handle these tasks as well.

-- Set the location mode of the map to "Actual location" in the layers menu at the top-right corner of the map component.
+• Set the map's location mode to "Actual location" in the layers menu at the top-right corner of the map component.

 The script